 Planning to Quit Smoking

 Your healthcare provider may have told you that you need to give up tobacco.
-Only you can decide if and when you are ready to quit.
+Only you can decide if and when you're ready to quit.
 Quitting is hard to do.
 But the benefits will be worth it.
 When you decide to quit, come up with a plan that’s right for you.
-Discuss your plan with your healthcare provider.
-And talk with your provider about medicines to help you quit.
+Discuss your plan with your provider.
+And talk with them about medicines to help you quit.

 Line up support